amosstorkey/virgintivocec/README.md

 Again, on the reboot of the Pi, I have noticed it turn the receiver off when it shouldn't after the first selection of Kodi.
 Turning the receiver on manually fixes this permanently until the next pi reboot.
 Again I cant see why this is (it is dependent on libCEC version).
 I hope it all fixes itself if I can end up using a different libCEC in the future.
 In the meantime, a once in a moon button press is probably not beyond even the most lethargic couch potato.

 #Installation:
-Ensure the pi/pi2, and virgin box are networked and the virgin box is on a fixed or reserved IP address, and you know it (the IP address that is).
+Ensure the pi/pi2/pi3, and virgin box are networked and the virgin box is on a fixed or reserved IP address, and you know it (the IP address that is).

 Add the Pulse eight box into the hdmi line from the virgin box to wherever it goes to (TV, receiver whatever)

-Plug the USB from the Pulse Eight box into a USB port on your paspberry pi or pi 2.
+Plug the USB from the Pulse Eight box into a USB port on your paspberry pi, pi2 or pi3.

 Download virgintivocec.
 Also install libcec using